rcaelers/workrave-website/content/en/docs/windows/exercises/index.md

 ![Exercises](/images/screenshots/exercises.png "")

-The buttons can be used to go to the previous exercise, to pause the exercises, to go to the next exercise and to stop showning exercises.
+The buttons can be used to go to the previous exercise, to pause the exercises, to go to the next exercise and to stop showing exercises.